 2.1.2 Biological filtration

-The use of biological filters in recirculating aquaculture systems (RAS) is a crucial component for maintaining water quality and reducing waste in these systems.
+The use of biological filters in recirculating aquaculture systems is a crucial component for maintaining water quality and reducing waste in these systems.
 Biofilters are used to maintain water quality in RAS by removing ammonia, nitrites, and dissolved organic solids, as well as adding oxygen and removing excess nitrogen and carbon dioxide (Areerachakul, 2018).
 Various types of biofilters are used in RAS, including rotating biological contactors (RBC), trickling filters, and fluidized bed filters.
 Each type of biofilter contains a solid support medium where microorganisms settle over time.
 Biofilters are home to different types of microorganisms, such as heterotrophic bacteria that utilize dissolved carbonaceous material as their food source, and chemotrophic bacteria like Nitrosomonos and Nitrospira that utilize ammonia and nitrite as food sources, respectively.
 Biofilter design and operation involve a multidisciplinary approach, combining mechanical engineering, microbial ecology, and aquaculture husbandry.
 Factors such as water flow rates, temperature, and pH affect the performance of biofilters.
 Biofilter efficiency is evaluated based on nitrification capacity, which is proportional to the total ammonia nitrogen (TAN) concentration.
 TAN levels must remain below 1.0 mg/l for optimal biofilter performance (Interdonato, 2012).
 Biofilter performance can be hindered by microbial competition and interference, which can lead to reduced efficiency.
 Maintaining the health of RAS biofilters is crucial, and strategies such as pre-coating with nitrifying bacterial cultures and gentle periodic cleaning can help (Munubi et al., 2022).

 2.1.3 Chemical filtration

-The use of chemical filters in recirculating aquaculture systems (RAS) is a crucial component for maintaining water quality and reducing waste in these systems.
+The use of chemical filters in recirculating aquaculture systems is a crucial component for maintaining water quality and reducing waste in these systems.
 Chemical filters are used to remove dissolved solids, suspended particles, and other contaminants from the water in RAS.
 This helps to maintain optimal water quality for fish growth and health (Dolan et al., 2013).
 Various types of chemical filters are used in RAS, including drum filters, sedimentation filters, and moving bed filters.
 Each type of filter is designed to remove specific types of contaminants and has its own advantages and limitations.
 Chemical filters are designed to operate under specific conditions, such as water flow rates, temperature, and pH.
 Factors such as water quality, fish species, and system size influence the choice of filter type and design (Bratby, 2016).
 Chemical filter efficiency is evaluated based on the removal of suspended solids, dissolved organic matter, and other contaminants.
 The efficiency of chemical filters can be improved by optimizing operating conditions and regular maintenance (Cescon and Jiang, 2020).
 Chemical filters are used globally in RAS for various aquaculture applications, including marine and freshwater species.
 The use of chemical filters is particularly important in RAS due to the high densities of fish and the need to minimize water exchange and waste generation (Ranjan et al., 2022).

 2.1.4 UV sterilization